Why a Google Business Profile is critical to success

 - Use search term data to adjust your SEO strategy.

-- Increase availability during high-traffic hours.
+- Increase customer support availability during high-traffic hours.

 - Assess the effectiveness of promotional campaigns based on profile engagement.